polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. Start Windows PowerShell ISE as administrator.

     > **Note**: Subsequent steps require Azure Stack PowerShell and tools installed.
-This was performed as part of **Azure Stack - Operations - Before the hands-on lab setup guide**
+This was performed as part of **Azure Stack - Operations - Before the hands-on lab setup guide**.

 2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Tools and import required PowerShell modules by running the following: